 If the sensor heater should fail and become electrically open, a "Heater Fault" will be declared.
 A "Heater Fault" will cause a "Fault Detected" message to scroll once a minute on the sensor display.
-If a Heater Fault occurs, the 4-20mA signal will be set at 0mA until the fault condition is resolved.
+If a Heater Fault occurs, the 4-20mA signal will be set at 0mA and the "Sensor Fault 2" bit will be set until the fault condition is resolved.